Cattle

 Cattle Event Descriptions

-All cattle shows are held in the Case IH Coliseum.
+All cattle shows are held in the Coliseum.
 Click through the boxes below to see what happens in each of these judging events.

-In order for a beef cattle to be eligible for this class, the exhibitor must have owned the beef cattle’s mother and raised the beef cattle from youth.
+In order for a beef and dairy cattle to be eligible for this class, the exhibitor must have owned the beef cattle’s mother and raised the beef cattle from youth.

-The beef cattle are then evaluated on the overall correctness of their body proportions and how well their characteristics match the standard for their breed.
+The beef and dairy cattle are then evaluated on the overall correctness of their body proportions and how well their characteristics match the standard for their breed.

 Beef cattle are evaluated on the presence of desired maternal attributes, the overall correctness of their body proportions, and how well their characteristics match the standard for their breed.